What Does It Mean to Receive a Notice of Default?

 If no acceptable bid is received, the trustee then conveys the property to the lender.
 Sometimes lenders make the opening bid so high that nobody will bid on the home.
 According to industry insiders, this allows the lender to retain the foreclosed home in its inventory on the books at its original value for accounting purposes, which tends to protect the bank's stock value.

 The California Homeowner Bill of Rights allowed dual tracking in a short sale, pursuing the foreclosure, until January 2018.
 Before that date, applying for a short sale didn't stop the foreclosure action, but the issuance of a short sale approval letter did.
 This meant homeowners who hoped to do a short sale needed to start the process prior to the filing of a Notice of Default in order to stop a race against the clock.

 While a lender always retained the option to stop a foreclosure action, it wasn't required to do so.
 In fact, some investors such as government-sponsored enterprises Fannie Mae and Freddie Mac routinely proceeded with the foreclosure if it was the fastest option and likely to produce more money than a short sale.
 The Pooling and Servicing Agreement for some conventional loans also contained financial incentives that encouraged foreclosures over short sales.

-Let's not forget the mortgage insurance scams, which are perfectly legal.
+Let's not forget the mortgage insurance scandal, which is perfectly legal.
 This is when a lender takes out its own mortgage insurance without notifying the borrower.
-You might be surprised to know that companies exist for the sole purpose of insuring worthless loans, and some of the banks purportedly own parts of these mortgage insurance companies.
+You might be surprised to know that companies exist for the sole purpose of selling insurance to protect against the bank issuing worthless loans, and some of the banks purportedly own parts of these mortgage insurance companies.
 When a borrower applies for a short sale, the mortgage insurance company might demand such a high payoff that the shore sale becomes impossible.
 In some circles, that might be considered sabotage.

 At the time of writing, Elizabeth Weintraub, CalBRE #00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.